blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 <span>&nbsp;&nbsp;&nbsp;&#9654;&nbsp;&nbsp;</span>Han-Jia Ye & Wei-Lun Chao (ICLR, 2022) How to train your MAML to excel in few-shot classification <d-cite key="DBLP:conf/iclr/YeC22"></d-cite>,
 <p></p>

-an approach called <strong>Unicorn MAML</strong> is presented.
+an approach called <strong>UnicornMAML</strong> is presented.
 It is explicitly motivated by the effect that different class-label assignments can have.
 Ye & Chao [2022] <d-cite key="DBLP:conf/iclr/YeC22"></d-cite> report that during testing, vanilla MAML can perform very differently for <ins>tasks with the same set of classes</ins>, which are just <ins>differently ordered</ins>.
 Namely, they report that classification accuracy can vary up to 15% on the one-shot setting, and up to 8% in the 5-shot setting.
 This makes MAMLs performance quite unstable.
 <br/><br/>